Vegan Stuffed Sweet Potatoes

 • Let them cool just a bit before slicing the tops off.

-• Look at the picture below this one and you'll see how easy it is to just shape the shell around the stuffing.Two baked sweet potatoes showing the tops cut off and the mash scooped out for stuffing.
+• Look at the picture below this one, and you’ll see how easy it is just to shape the shell around the stuffing.Two baked sweet potatoes showing the tops cut off and the mash scooped out for stuffing.

-• Divide the topping and cover the tops of each sweet potato.
-Just like in the photo below.
-They even looked before they're twice baked.Overhead view of two vegan stuffed veggies right before baking.
+• Divide the topping and cover the tops of each sweet potato, just like in the photo below.
+They even looked before they’re twice baked.Overhead view of two vegan stuffed veggies right before baking.

-How Do You Make-Ahead Stuffed Sweet Potatoes?
+How Do You Make Ahead Stuffed Sweet Potatoes?

 • Prepare as directed to the point of baking.